Tight contact structures on the Brieskorn spheres -\Sigma(2,3,6n-1) and contact invariants

 which extends to a projection $\Pi_M \colon M(W_0)(W_1) \to M(W)$ for any $\Z[H^1(Y_0)]$-module $M$.
 The composition law for twisted coefficients can be stated as follows. \begin{theorem}[{\cite[Theorem 3.9]{O-Sz:3}}; cf. {\cite[Theorem 2.9]{jabuka-mark}}] Let $W=W_0 \cup_{Y_1} W_1$ be a composite cobordism with a $\spc$-structure $\mathfrak{s}$.
 Write $\mathfrak{s}_i=\mathfrak{s}|_{W_i}$.
 Then there are choices of representatives for the maps $F_{W_0}$, $F_{W_1}$, and $F_W$ such that:

 where $h \in H^1(Y_1)$ and $\delta \colon H^1(Y_1) \to H^2(W)$ is the connecting homomorphism for the Mayer--Vietoris sequence. \end{theorem}

 To a contact structure $\xi$ on $Y$ we can associate an element $c(\xi,M) \in \underline{\hf}(-Y, \mathfrak{t}_{\xi})$ where $-Y$ denotes $Y$ with the opposite orientation, and $\mathfrak{t}_{\xi}$ denotes the canonical $\spc$-structure on $Y$ determined by $\xi$.
 This contact element is well defined up to sign and multiplication by invertible elements in $\Z[H^1(Y)]$, and we will denote $[c(\xi,M)]$ its equivalence class.
 When $M$ is clear from the context we will drop it from the notation. \begin{theorem}[Ozsv\'ath--Szab\'o \cite{O-Sz:cont}] Let $\xi$ be a contact structure on $Y$.
-Then: \begin{enumerate} \item $[c(\xi,M)]$ is an isotopy invariant of $\xi$, \item if $c_1(\xi)$ is a torsion cohomology class, then $[c(\xi,M)]$ is a set of homogeneous elements of degree $- \frac{\theta(\xi)}{4} - \frac 12$, where $\theta$ is Gompf's $3$-dimensional homotopy invariant defined in \cite[Definition 4.2]{gompf:1}, \item if $\xi$ is overtwisted, then $[c(\xi,M)]=\{ 0 \}$. \end{enumerate} \end{theorem} The behaviour of the contact invariant is contravariant with respect to Legendrian surgeries, as described by the following theorem: \begin{theorem} Let $(Y_0, \xi_0)$ and $(Y_1, \xi_1)$ be contact manifolds, and let $(W, J)$ be a Stein cobordism from $(Y_0, \xi_0)$ to $(Y_1, \xi_1)$ obtained by Legendrian surgery on some Legendrian link in $Y_0$.
+Then: \begin{enumerate} \item $[c(\xi,M)]$ is an isotopy invariant of $\xi$, \item if $c_1(\xi)$ is a torsion cohomology class, then $[c(\xi,M)]$ is a set of homogeneous elements of degree $- \frac{\theta(\xi)}{4} - \frac 12$, where $\theta$ is Gompf's $3$-dimensional homotopy invariant defined in \cite[Definition 4.2]{gompf:1}, \item if $\xi$ is overtwisted, then $[c(\xi,M)]=\{ 0 \}$. \end{enumerate} \end{theorem} The behaviour of the contact invariant is contravariant with respect to Legendrian surgeries, as described by the following theorem: \begin{theorem} Let $(Y_0, \xi_0)$ and $(Y_1, \xi_1)$ be contact manifolds, and let $(W, J)$ be a Stein cobordism from $(Y_0, \xi_0)$ to $(Y_1, \xi_1)$\footnote{Our convention is that Stein cobordisms always go from the negative end to the positive end.
+This is the natural convention from the point of view of topology.
+Some authors use the opposite convention, which is more natural for symplectic field theory.} which is obtained by Legendrian surgery on some Legendrian link in $Y_0$.